W1ldPo1nter/django-queryable-properties/docs/annotation_based.rst

 Implementation
 --------------

-To provide a realisticc example, let's implement a property that provides the number of versions that is defined for an application, similar to the example in :ref:`annotations:Regarding aggregate annotations across relations`.
+To provide a realistic example, let's implement a property that provides the number of versions that is defined for an application, similar to the example in :ref:`annotations:Regarding aggregate annotations across relations`.

 The decorator-based approach for an annotation-based property looks slightly different since the `queryable_property`